Spark Pay Review

 - $0.05 Per-Transaction Fee

-First, those rates have changed since our last review.
+First, those rates have changed since previous reviews.
 The monthly plan cost has increased from $9.95/month to $19 — effectively, doubling in price.
 Spark Pay’s rates have shifted ever so slightly, too.

 For some context, the Go plan’s card present/swiped rate, 2.65%, is actually marginally lower than both PayPal Here and Square (2.7% and 2.75%, respectively).
 However, neither service charges a per-transaction fee for mobile processing, whereas Spark Pay will charge you $0.05 for every swipe or keyed-in transaction.

 For card not present/keyed-in transactions, the Go Plan’s rates are higher — 3.7% + $0.05, compared to 3.5% + $0.15 for PayPal Here and Square.
 Flint processes all of its cards as card not present, so the only difference you see is between debit and credit cards.